Bridei I: Political life

-Bridei appears in Adomnán's Life of Saint Columba as a contemporary, and as one of the chief kings in Scotland.
+Bridei appears in Adomnán's Life of Saint Columba as a contemporary and as one of the chief kings in Scotland.
 Adomnán's account of Bridei is problematic as it does not mention whether Bridei was already a Christian, and if not, whether Columba converted him.
 The archaeological discoveries at Portmahomack, showing that there was a monastic community there from around 550, provide some support for the idea that Bridei was either already a Christian, at least in name, or was converted by Columba.

 Bridei was not the only "king of the Picts" during his lifetime.
-The death of Galam—called "Cennalath, king of the Picts"—is recorded in 580 in the Annals of Ulster, four years before Bridei's death.
+The death of Galam Cennalath — called "Cennalath, king of the Picts" — is recorded in 580 in the Annals of Ulster, four years before Bridei's death.
 In addition, Adomnán mentions the presence of the "under-king of Orkney" at Bridei's court.
 The Annals of Ulster report two expeditions to Orkney during Bridei's reign, in 580 and 581.

 The location of the court of Bridei's kingdom is not certain.
 Adomnán's account states that after leaving the royal court, Columba came to the River Ness and that the court was located atop a steep rock.
 Accordingly, it has been suggested that Bridei's chief residence was at Craig Phadrig, which is to the west of the modern city of Inverness and overlooks the Beauly Firth.
-Excavation at Craig Phadrig has shown its ramparts to be in a poor state of repair at the time of Bridei, however, and it is therefore unlikely to have been a royal fortress during the period.
+Excavation at Craig Phadrig has shown that its ramparts were in a poor state of repair during Bridei's time, however, and it is, therefore, unlikely to have been a royal fortress during the period.
 Bridei's kingdom may also have corresponded with what would later become Fortriu.